-I was born and raised on a farm laid a mile along the Erie Barge Canal on the famed Niagara Frontier of western New York.
+I was born and raised on a farm along the Erie Barge Canal on the famed Niagara Frontier of western New York.
 Working the land and riding horses along the water were a springboard to a career of eclectic adventures and learning.
 To this day I tell my students, "keep an open mind, do not fear change and dare to take risks."

 A year later, I was honorably discharged and moved to Burlington to enter UVM where I earned a BA.
 I was encouraged by the faculty to push my talent for writing and speaking and found by putting the two together I was well suited for a career in advertising.
-It began with a direct marketing company, then on to marketing with General Electric which led to a founding partnership in Wheeler, Wood & Macleod, Inc - a full service advertising agency from which I also consulted for other agencies and studios here and in Montreal and Toronto as a creative director, copywriter and presenter on some of the biggest advertising accounts in North America.
+It began with a direct marketing company, then on to marketing with General Electric, which led to a founding partnership in Wheeler, Wood & Macleod, Inc.—a full service advertising agency from which I also consulted for other agencies and studios here and in Montreal and Toronto as a creative director, copywriter and presenter on some of the biggest advertising accounts in North America.

 Nearly five decades later, we were beginning to ease the agency into retirement when I got a call from Professor Jay McKee at Champlain College asking if I'd be willing to teach Advertising for a semester to fill in for a guy who'd taken early retirement.
 That was the fall of the year 2000 and I'm still here.

 Do I like it here?
 No, I love it here.
-To be able to share my experiences and my enthusiasm for the wonderful world of advertising with these terrific young people, who are the next generation to go into the world and make a difference, is a rewording way to be retired.
+To be able to share my experiences and my enthusiasm for the wonderful world of advertising with these terrific young people, who are the next generation to go into the world and make a difference, is a rewarding way to be retired.